-“But few people seem to be publicly criticising nanotechnology?”
+“But few people seem to be publicly criticizing nanotechnology?”

-“Yes; these developments are being driven by desire for new functional products, while manufacturers don’t take enough time to identify any hazardous effects of products before they are put on the market.”
+“Yes: These developments are being driven by a desire for new functional products, while manufacturers don’t take enough time to identify any hazardous effects of products before they are put on the market.”

 Toril Hofshagen believes that in the final analysis it is the authorities that have the responsibility and the means to regulate this field.

 “The problem is that today there are no regulations that are tailor-made to control the potential negative effects of nanotechnology.
 But as far as we know, this is something that both the health and environmental authorities are currently working on.”